MicrosoftDocs/quantum-docs/articles/concepts-qir.md

 # Quantum Intermediate Representation

-Quantum Intermediate Representation (QIR) is an intermediate representation which serves as a common interface between programming languages for gate-based quantum computing and target quantum computation platforms.
-QIR specifies a set of rules for representing quantum programs using a language and hardware agnostic format within the LLVM IR compiler toolchain.
+Quantum Intermediate Representation (QIR) is an intermediate representation which serves as a common interface between quantum programming languages/frameworks and targeted quantum computation platforms.
+QIR specifies a set of rules for representing quantum programs using a language and hardware agnostic format within the LLVM IR.
 The QIR is a project developed by the QIR Alliance of which Microsoft is one of its members.

 ## What is an intermediate representation?